 Then, hold the white flushing adapter up to your faucet firmly.
 Turn your water on and gradually increase the water pressure to about medium-high over the course of about one minute.
 It is entirely normal and expected for some water to spill over the sides when flushing the filter.

-If your faucet isn’t quite the right size for the flushing adapter or if just don’t want to flush the filter, there is an alternate option.
+If your faucet isn’t quite the right size for the flushing adapter or if you just don’t want to flush the filter, there is an alternate option.
 Simply skip the flushing step altogether and continue the soaking step for 4-5 hours.
 That will allow water to fully saturate the filter and prepare it for filtering.

 Step Three: Installing your filter